hazelcast/hazelcast-reference-manual/src/JavaClientOverview.md

 #### Listening to Client Connection

 If you need to track clients and you want to listen to their connection events, you can use the `clientConnected` and `clientDisconnected` methods of the `ClientService` class.
-This class must be run on the **node** side.
+This class must be run on the **member** side.
 The following is an example code.

 ```java
 final ClientService clientService = hazelcastInstance.getClientService();